wp-plugins/atcontent/readme.txt

 #### AtContent increases your audience by 30% - 300% in just 3 months by making your posts available for reposting! ####
 * With AtContent others can repost your posts on any site as simple as retweet on Twitter.
 Every reposter provides you additional audience and backlinks.
 It increases your audience by 30% to 300% in just 3 months by using AtContent.
 [USE CASE](http://i.imgur.com/fXNgtC0.png).
 * SEO friendly - **NO CONTENT DUPLICATION, NO GOOGLE PENALTIES**.
 * You also can repost relevant posts of other AtContent users on your blog.
-It increases your audience engagement and brings more traffic from Google.[SCREENSHOT](http://i.imgur.com/7qdsNQD.png).
+It increases your audience engagement and brings more traffic from Google.
+[SCREENSHOT](http://i.imgur.com/7qdsNQD.png).

 #### Guest Posting with AtContent – Easy as Never Before! ####
 * Guest blogging with AtContent is just like writing a post for your own site, with the one exception that you specify the site you wish the post to be published on.
 AtContent then sends your guest post to the chosen website for reviewing and publishing.
 [Read more here!](http://atcontent.com/Blog/3WWXEDY3SJh.text)